 Cut pumpkin in half, scoop out seeds, place cut side down on a cookie sheet and bake for at least 1 1/2 hours at 350 degrees.
 Let cool.

-Scoop out flesh from the pumpkin, and purée in a food processor.
+Scoop out flesh from the baked pumpkin, and purée in a food processor.
 Add rest of the ingredients to the purée and process well.
 Pour into individual, small greased ramekins.
-Bake 15 minutes at 425 degrees, then turn down oven to 350 and continue to bake until the custard begins to come away from the side of the ramekin or a toothpick inserted comes out clean, approximately 45 minutes.
+Bake 15 minutes at 425 degrees, then turn down oven to 350 and continue to bake until the custard begins to come away from the side of the ramekin or a toothpick inserted comes out clean, approximately 45 minutes. (if making a regular crust pumpkin pie, the baking time seems to be the same)

 CARAMELIZED TOASTED PECANS